 Bicarbonate of soda adds a little lightness.

 Dark chocolate.
-I prefer to use chopped dark chocolate in place of chocolate chips as the chocolate tends to be better quality and it's much cheaper.
+I prefer to use chopped dark chocolate in place of chocolate chips as the chocolate tends to be better quality and is much cheaper.
+I also prefer to have bigger chunks of gooey chocolate in my baking!

 Optional ingredients

-Feel free to add an extra flavour to your healthy chocolate cookies
+Feel free to add an extra twist to your healthy chocolate cookies

 - A pinch of salt will enhance the chocolatey-ness